who - display who is on the system

 It is recognized that the who command may be of limited usefulness, especially in a multi-level secure environment.
 The standard developers considered, however, that having some standard method of determining the "accessibility" of other users would aid user portability.

-No format was specified for the default who output for systems not supporting the XSI Extension.
+No format was specified for the default who output for systems not supporting the XSI option.
 In such a user-oriented command, designed only for human use, this was not considered to be a deficiency.

 The format of the terminal name is unspecified, but the descriptions of ps, talk, and write require that they use the same format.

 It is acceptable for an implementation to produce no output for an invocation of who mil.

 This utility is marked as part of the User Portability Utilities option.